 Teeth whitening has been shown to be safe, however, it may cause some sensitivity after treatment.
 Teeth may feel more sensitive to hot and cold and pressure directly after teeth whitening, but no damage is done to the surface of teeth.

 Why are yellow teeth considered unattractive?

 Many people perceive yellow teeth to be unattractive.
 This is likely due to the idea that yellow teeth are dirty or old.
-People with yellow teeth are commonly embarrassed or feel insecure about their smile.
-Teeth whitening treatment may help patients with yellow teeth gain confidence in their smile.
+People with yellow teeth are commonly embarrassed or feel insecure about their smiles.
+Teeth whitening treatment may help patients with yellow teeth gain confidence in their smiles.

 Whiten Your Smile: Schedule A Dental Exam Today